Skip to content

 Permission Settings

-• Nginx Directory: The /root/nginx directory is created with root:root ownership and mode 0755.
+• Nginx Configuration Directory: /etc/nginx/sites-available/haltdos.conf is created with 0644 permissions.

 Available Ports for Connection

-The following ports are utilized by the deployment:
+The following ports are exposed and utilized by the deployed system:

-443 TCP HTTPS (public access to Haltdos panel)
+443 TCP HTTPS (Public access to Haltdos Community WAF panel)

 Starting, Stopping, and Updating